thisdot/starter.dev/starters/solidjs-tailwind/README.md

 - `pnpm run build` - Builds a production version of the app to deploy
 - `pnpm run serve` - Serves a production build on localhost port 4173
 - `pnpm run lint` - Uses eslint to find potential issues in the codebase
-- `pnpm run lint-fix` - Tries to auto fix potential issues
+- `pnpm run lint-fix` - Tries to auto-fix potential issues
 - `pnpm run format` - Fixes formatting issues in the codebase

 ### Architectural Decisions

 #### State management

-Managing state between components is a big part of creating modern web applications.
+Managing the state between components is a big part of creating modern web applications.
 Typically, this is done by using a third-party package.
 Sometimes it can be combined with fetching server data (e.g., Apollo or Tanstack Query).

 So, we investigated two options which are:

 - **Tanstack Query** - Used in other starter kits and offers a lean setup combining state and server communication
 - **createResource** - Built-in SolidJS and offers a similar experience to Tanstack Query

-Having weighed out some pros and cons, we opted out for SolidJS' native `createResource` as it comes bundles and is the "solid way" of handling things.
+Having weighed out some pros and cons, we opted out for SolidJS' native `createResource` as it comes with bundles and is the "solid way" of handling things.

 ### Example Components

 #### Counter `src/components/CounterExample`

-A small counter example which showcases how to use state in SolidJS.
+A small counter example that showcases how to use state in SolidJS.
 You can view the example on the `src/pages/Counter`.

 Signals can live outside of components.
 Each relevant component subscribes to its value by using it.